cyga/www_fdw/README.md

-In no event shall author(s) be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if Hitoshi Harada has been advised of the possibility of such damage.
+In no event shall author(s) be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if author(s) has been advised of the possibility of such damage.

 Author(s) specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The software provided hereunder is on an "as is" basis, and author(s) has no obligations to provide maintenance, support, updates, enhancements, or modifications.